 * 2019 stats / † initiated from inception

 Malawian, Wordsworth Rashid, contacted us in 2011 with the hope of connecting us to schools.
-Today, Wordsworth is a full-time development officer for Bhubesi Pride Foundation, leading a year-round schools rugby and life skills program.
-We’re constructing a sports and education community centre on a 7-acre site, 25 km from town.
+Today, Wordsworth is a full-time development officer for Bhubesi Pride Foundation, leading a year-round school sports and life skills program.
+We’re nearing the completion of a (successfully fundraised) sports and education community centre on a 7-acre site, 25 km from town.

 Learn about the children and all those playing their part in the Pride: Local coaches, volunteers, donors and charity partners.
 Could it be you?

 "I am truly humbled and delighted to be joining such an ambitious organisation and I cannot wait to get started!"

 "Everything is almost done!
 The community is geared up to start maximising the sporting and educational capability of the centre.
 It's awesome!"